BENALI31/BENALI31/README.md

-- 👋 Hi, I’m mohammed from Bordeaux, france my work is extract transform and load data
+- 👋 Hi, I’m Mohammed from Bordeaux, France my work is to extract, transform and load the data
-- 👀 I’m interested by the data integration and visualisation with Talend, SSIS, SSRS, Power BI,PLSQL
+- 👀 I am interested in integrating and visualizing data using Talend, SSIS, SSRS, Power BI, PLSQL, Access.
-- 🌱 I’m currently working on differents financials projects to automate the work for the business teams
+- 🌱 I’m currently working on different financials projects to automate the work of the business teams
-- 💞️ I’m looking to collaborate with companies to help teams with data
+- 💞️ I’m looking to collaborate with companies as freelance to help teams with data Four years of experience with financial aspect I can produce a different types of solutions to help decision
 - 📫 How to reach me
 - https://www.linkedin.com/in/mohammed-benali-06582a147/